 Construction of the Skywalk began on October 6, 2004, when the Hualapai Indians blessed the site.
 One month later, drilling began, and after a year and a half, drilling was complete.
 Welding the steel beams took another 4 months.

-The Skywalk was assembled on site.
-It was lifted into place using special manipulators designed to lift the heavy glass panels using large suction cups.
-Two and a half years after construction began, the glass panels were rolled into place using the same method the ancient Egyptians used to build the pyramids.
+Workers assembled the Skywalk on site and lifted the heavy glass panels into place with special manipulators equipped with large suction cups.
+Two and a half years after starting construction, they rolled the glass panels into place using a method similar to what the ancient Egyptians used for building the pyramids.

-Watch this video to see how the Skywalk was built:
+Watch this video to see the Skywalk’s construction process:

 How Does the Skywalk Stay Up?

 The Skywalk rests on a foundation of 8 columns that support box beams that are 6 feet high, 32 inches wide, with 2 inch thick walls.
-The foundations for the box beams are 45 feet deep, and are anchored into the limestone bedrock to act as counterweights for the Skywalk’s cantilever design.
-The Skywalk itself is supported on tuned mass dampers designed to reduce normal vibrations caused by wind and people.
+The box beams’ foundations, at 45 feet deep, anchor into the limestone bedrock to serve as counterweights for the Skywalk’s cantilever design.
+Tuned mass dampers, designed to reduce normal vibrations from wind and people, support the Skywalk itself.